105 Organizing the L&D Community for Social Good

 Duncan Welder is a director of client services for RISC.
 He is an educational technology geek, having spent over 20 years implementing learning management systems, domestically and abroad, to manage regulatory compliance.
 As an xAPI evangelist with a career grounded in instructional design and eLearning, Duncan has provided presentations to professional organizations including the Connections Forum, The eLearning Guild, and the Association for Talent Development.
 Duncan is an active member of the Houston ATD, currently serving as director of special interest groups.

-Debbie Richards, president of Creative Interactive Ideas, was named one of the most influential people in corporate eLearning for 2016.
-Debbie serves as a consultant to corporations and organizations, and she currently works with clients to design, develop, and deliver adult learning programs with measurable impact through the use of emerging technologies.
+Debbie Richards, the president of Creative Interactive Ideas, was named one of the most influential people in corporate eLearning for 2018.
+She works with organizations to design, develop, and deliver technology-based adult learning programs with measurable impact.
+Passionate about working with and mentoring other learning professionals, Debbie is the president-elect of the Association for Talent Development Houston Chapter and a past ATD national adviser for chapters.